 Palo Alto also has plans to install a smart electricity grid, as well as a smart lighting grid for at least one sector of the city.
 In order to help manage the data coming in from these grids and sensor networks, Palo Alto has adopted new technologies such as SWIM, to prevent overwhelming its IT services with the flood of real-time data.

 The real-time data Palo Alto collects from its various new sensor networks will form the basis of its next layer of smart city solutions.
 The city already has an open data portal, designed by a local startup company and launched back in 2012.
-People can search for and access any of the city’s data, and can also request new datasets that they want made available.
+People can search for and access any of the city’s data, and can also request new datasets that they want to be made available.
 The portal offers viewing of the data in different formats, including visualizations to simplify its interpretation and perhaps increase its uptake.
 It also makes it possible to post portions to social media, for further convenient data sharing.

 The open data portal of the City of Palo Alto has also changed the way that the city itself works and communicates, both with the public – by increasing the transparency of its operations – and internally, by allowing the faster sharing of up-to-date, visualized datasets across departments.

-Palo Alto has also shown its commitment to further smart city development by hiring a data scientist to engineer the overhaul of its open data strategy, and wants to create a dashboard where people could access the data coming from its sensor networks in real time.
+Palo Alto has also shown its commitment to further smart city development by hiring a data scientist to engineer the overhaul of its open data strategy, and wants to create a dashboard where people could access the data coming from its sensor networks in real-time.

 Palo Alto has already begun to transition its own government services to the digital world, increasing the speed and ease of access for its citizens.
 To augment this, a Facebook chatbot can answer simple queries from city residents, increasing response times for frequently asked questions.
-A smartphone app called PaloAlto311 enables citizens to report directly different civic problems they see, 24/7, ranging from rubbish in the street to certain types of crime, and even allows them to track the city’s response.
+A smartphone app called PaloAlto311 enables citizens to report directly different civic problems they see, 24/7, ranging from the rubbish in the street to certain types of crime, and even allows them to track the city’s response.

-A number of other apps downloadable via the city’s website allow neighbors to connect online and provide access to different city services, such as emergency situation preparation and planning tips.
+A number of other apps downloadable via the city’s website allow neighbours to connect online and provide access to different city services, such as emergency situation preparation and planning tips.
 Palo Alto has also built a digital library, from which digital books and music could be borrowed, making library programs more accessible to a greater number of people.

 Palo Alto also took part in the pilot of the Cool Block project, designed to empower people to bring the larger-scale problems of urban living down to the community or even the individual level.
 Run by designated leaders in those communities, the program helps to make solutions more personal, and aims to improve the livability of the ‘block’ by focusing on specific areas such as watching water use, preparing for bad situations, and reducing the block’s carbon footprint.

 The first mobility issue that most cities would like to resolve is traffic congestion.
 About a third of all city traffic is made up purely of people in search of a parking spot, so the fastest way to ease congestion is to remove this third from the roads by helping them to find that spot faster.
-Sensors on individual parking spaces can therefore be connected to the cloud, sharing the data with end users via apps to inform people in real time exactly where they can find the nearest available space.
+Sensors on individual parking spaces can therefore be connected to the cloud, sharing the data with end-users via apps to inform people in real-time exactly where they can find the nearest available space.

 Palo Alto’s initiatives to reduce the number of vehicles on its roads and to provide better traffic flow are expected to boost the safety and efficiency of its transportation.
 The data gathered from its traffic sensor network could help create a range of new smart city mobility solutions.

 Palo Alto is also planning initiatives to encourage car-pooling, in order to reduce the overall number of cars on the road, and to boost the use of electronic and (eventually) driverless vehicles.
-This could bring about a full re-design of the traditional urban neighborhood, enabling the removal of all traffic infrastructure and freeing up that space, energy and budget for other initiatives.
+This could bring about a full re-design of the traditional urban neighbourhood, enabling the removal of all traffic infrastructure and freeing up that space, energy and budget for other initiatives.

 Access Hundreds of Smart City Solutions for Free